chandrasekhar-prize-collective/chandrasekhar-prize-2025-to-2026/README.md

 ## Notes and information
 Use .txt files for quick note-taking.

-## Proper and formal presentations
+## Proper and formal presentations source code
 Use .tex files (LaTeX, it is the best typesetting interface.)

+## Proper and formal presentations themselves
+Use .pdf files.

 # Organization
 Use folders; there shall be a specific folder for each category.
 You may create you own subfolders underneath.